Liquidscroll/nvim-config/README.md

 # nvim-config

+Personal config for neovim.
+You probably shouldn't use this.

 #### TODO

+- Fix/identify source of lag (probably auto-save plugin)
 - Transfer rest of vimrc
 - Finish setup script for linux
 - Make setup script for windows